Progress report for FNE22-018

 Objective 1 - Identify the mechanical attributes of an ROV required to achieve the goals of maneuverability underwater, identification of unique bottom cage markings, and ability to attach a lifting line to a cage harness for retrieval:

-Drawing on the expertise of our Technical Adviser, the BSS farm team will develop a list of specifications that are required in the design of the OysterBot.
+Drawing on the expertise of our Technical Adviser (Molly Curran, Engineer II - Deep Submergence Laboratory - Woods Hole Oceanographic Institution), the BSS farm team developed a list of specifications that are required in the design of the OysterBot.
 These will cover details such as swimming speed/power and maneuverability of the ROV, resolution of the camera under ambient and enhanced light conditions, gripping strength of the robotic arm, ease of operation and other parameters that are deemed important during the design discussions.
 These criteria will be applied to the purchase and assembly of the OysterBot under Objective 2.

-The one unknown in assembling the OysterBot will be the design and operation of the robotic arm that attaches the line to the lifting bale on the submerged cage.
-It will need to securely hold the lifting line in position as it descends to the cage but can attach the lifting line to the cage and subsequently release it from the ROV to allow the cage to be hoisted to the surface without tangling the ROV in the process.
-There are a few design options that are being considered and a final design will be selected in consultation with our Technical Adviser.
+The one unknown in assembling the OysterBot was the design and operation of the robotic arm that attaches the line to the lifting bale on the submerged cage.
+It needed to securely hold the lifting line in position as it descends to the cage, attach the lifting line to the cage and subsequently release it from the ROV to allow the cage to be hoisted to the surface without tangling the ROV in the process.
+There were a few design options that were considered and a final design was selected in consultation with our Technical Adviser.

 Objective 3 - Evaluate the OysterBot on a commercial farm to assess its capacity to replace surface lines for cage retrieval:

-Initial training on operating the ROV will take place off the shoreside processing barge facility at the BSS West Island Farm.
-Training will include piloting the ROV and assessing its capacity to identify a marked cage and attach the lifting line to the cage bridle.
+Initial training on operating the ROV took place at the shoreside processing barge facility at the BSS West Island Farm.
+Training included “how to” complete routine maintenance on the ROV, practice piloting the ROV and assessing its capacity to identify a marked cage and attach the lifting line to the cage bridle.

-Evaluation of the OysterBot will occur at the BSS Seal Rock Farm in Mattapoisett, MA.
-This site is an open nearshore farm in ~25 feet of water.
-Initially, the general cage location will be identified using a down/side looking sonar on the vessel.
-The sonarbased fish finder has been successfully used to locate bottom cages on the Seal Rock Farm site as part of a SARE funded Farmer’s Grant in 2021 (SARE Project Number FNE-21-989).
-With the sonar, we will locate cages placed on the bottom to identify the area for deploying the OysterBot retrieval system.
-We will be able to clearly demarcate the location of large oyster cages on the bottom and, with integrated GPS, the precise location of bottom cages will be observed and recorded.
+Evaluation of the OysterBot occurred at a BSS farm site.
+The site was an open nearshore farm in >10 feet of water.
+Initially, the general cage location was identified using a down/side looking sonar on the vessel.
+The sonar-based fish finder has been successfully used to locate bottom cages on BSS farm sites as part of a SARE funded Farmer’s Grant in 2021 (SARE Project Number FNE21-989).
+With the sonar, we located cages placed on the bottom as a preliminary indicator of the area for deploying the OysterBot retrieval system.
+We were able to clearly demarcate the location of large oyster cages on the bottom and, with integrated GPS, the precise location of bottom cages was observed and recorded.

-The cages will consist of large wire mesh structures populated with 9 or 36 stocked oyster bags and initially weighing in the vicinity of 300-500 lbs.
-The cages will be deployed in a set array on the bottom with approximately 20 feet of space between adjacent cages.
-In addition to those set up for OysterBot collection, we plan to install an equivalent set of identical cages with conventional surface buoys and 600 lb breakaway links, as is mandated by MA Division of Marine Fisheries for our site.
-At Seal Rock Farm we will install a minimum of 10 cages of each design to allow a comparison between the technologies in a replicated manner.
+The cages consisted of large wire mesh structures populated with 9 or 18 stocked oyster bags and initially weighing in the vicinity of >150 lbs.
+The cages were deployed in a set trawl line array on the bottom with approximately 20 feet of space between adjacent cages.
+In addition to those set up for OysterBot collection, we proposed to install an equivalent set of identical cages with conventional surface marker buoy.
+We proposed to install a minimum of 10 cages of each design to allow a comparison between the technologies in a replicated manner.

 BSS outreach effort targets new and existing farmers.
 Dale Leavitt is a retired Aquaculture Extension Specialist, formerly with Roger Williams University.
-In that capacity, for 24 years Dale has trained individuals associated with >50 shellfish companies in the northeast through his annual Applied Shellfish Farming course.
-The course was offered online and attracted 100+ participants annually.
-This project will be featured in the oyster culture section of that course.
+In that capacity, for 24 years Dale has trained individuals associated with shellfish companies in the northeast through his annual Applied Shellfish Farming course.
+The course is offered online and attracted 100+ participants annually.
+This project will be featured in the oyster culture section of that course in March 2024.
 Additionally, Dale has collaborations with aquaculture extension agents and farmers throughout the region.
 He has gained these contacts through personal interactions over the past 30 years.

 Our outreach will be introduced to farms in the region as BSS presents details of the OysterBot to industry members attending popular aquaculture meetings in 2022-24, i.e. the Northeast Aquaculture Conference and Exposition (NACE), the Milford Aquaculture Seminar, and/or the National Shellfisheries Association annual meeting (NSA).
 Dale will also prepare an article for inclusion in the East Coast Shellfish Growers Newsletter, published quarterly.
 Following those introductions, we will demonstrate the OysterBot and test the technology on a variety of farms in the northeast.
-BSS will visit any nearshore farm from Maine to New York that shows interest and invites us for a demonstration.
-With these farm visits, we can evaluate the performance of the system under a variety of farm conditions encompassing varying levels of visibility, depth, currents, etc. At the same time, we will demonstrate the technology to local farmers.
+BSS will visit any nearshore farm from Maine to New York that shows interest and invites us for a demonstration.bluerov2_datasheet_rev2022-R4ROV

 Objective 1 - Identify the mechanical attributes of an ROV required to achieve the goals of maneuverability underwater, identification of unique bottom cage markings, and ability to attach a lifting line to a cage harness for retrieval.